 When team members feel like they’re a part of something larger, they’re more likely to participate in company initiatives that drive value.
 Common examples include:

 These company initiatives are the internal campaigns within your organization that seek to improve your work environment, company culture, or overall strategy.
 Company initiatives vary in scope and mission but could mean anything from participating in workplace wellness programs to taking on leadership roles.

 Wellness initiatives in particular create opportunities for workplaces to reward their employees for making healthy changes in their day-to-day lives.
 When those changes are enacted, workers can accumulate points over time and redeem them to earn rewards, such as merchandise, cash incentives, or gift cards.
-But because wellness means different things to different people, it’s important to remain flexible and provide employees with different reward options.
+But because wellness means different things to different people, it’s important to remain flexible and provide employees with different reward options including work anniversary gifts, to ensure that they feel appreciated and motivated.
 A program that offers fitness-themed gift cards from top brands, for example, can cover both bases at once.

 Making your workers feel appreciated goes a long way toward reducing employee turnover and improving workplace morale.
 And you can achieve both by implementing a solid employee recognition rewards program.
 The more visible your token of appreciation is, the better.
 Here are five key aspects to consider when creating a rewards program:

 Buy-in: No reward program can take off without leadership buy-in.
 It’s vital to clearly outline the goal of the rewards program to help leaders understand the return on investment.

 Parameters: Parameters are defined by thoroughly reviewing company goals.
 An enterprise that wants to boost retention and engagement, for example, may take a different approach than one that’s strictly focusing on wellness.
 The goal will help the business define all involved parties, triggers for rewards, budget, and other key technical details.